noahehall/theBookOfNoah/databases/mysql_new.md

     - requirs `super` privileges

   - `alter table` change an existing tables structure and other properties
+    - NOTES
+      - when adding a column
+        - by default it will be appended to the end of the table
+        - requires alter, create and insert privileges
+        - while table is being altered users can `read` but usually not modify/add
+        - any insert statements using `delayed` that are not completed will be canceled -
     - ACTIONS
       - add a new
         - column, index, foreign key constraint, table partition